bogaudio/BogaudioModules/README-prerelease.md

 The knobs visually indicate their values with green/orange colors.
 This can be disabled on the context menu.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphonic channels defined by input 1.

+#### <a name="matrix44cvm"></a> MX44CVM

+An expander for MATRIX44, adding CVs and mutes for each point in the mix matrix.
+The CVs are bipolar (+/-5v), and each is attenuverted by its corresponding knob when in use.
+The mute buttons will mute the corresponding mix point, overriding the knob and CV.
+As <a href="mix8">MIX8</a> and others, the mute buttons can be right-clicked to solo that mix point -- all others will be muted.
+A subsequent click on a soloed button restores the previous state, and other muted buttons retake effect.

+MX44CVM must be positioned to the right of, and adjacent to, the MATRIX44 module it will expand.
+See <a href="#expanders">notes on expanders</a>.

 #### <a name="matrix88"></a> MATRIX88